-Council is resetting the focus over the next four years to reinforce the importance of separating waste and recyclable materials at home by using the right bin, and getting a green waste bin.
+Council is resetting the focus on waste management issues to reinforce the importance of separating waste and recyclable materials at home by using the right bin and getting a green waste bin.

-Almost half of all Redlands Coast waste is now being recycled.
+Half of all Redlands Coast waste is diverted from landfill for recycling or reuse.
 Council will continue to assist residents to 'recycle right' by providing clear, easy to understand information around what can and can't be recycled in household recycling bins.